Archibald Nye: Later life

 Following his retirement, Nye was appointed Governor of Madras on 26 February 1946, took charge on 5 May 1946 and served as governor till 7 September 1948.
 The day prior to his appointment as governor there was a major labour strike in Madras.
 The rest of his term was plagued by peasant uprisings all over the province.
 These rebellions were aided and abetted by the Communists who established miniature governments along the northern frontiers of the Presidency, thereby demanding military action.

 Nye attributed their success to the "zeal and energy of young men who conducted their own newspapers and who preached the creed of expropriating landlords and distributing their land to needy and hungry labourers".
 Nye was also the Colonel-in-chief of the Madras Regiment from 10 August 1946 to 31 March 1949.
 The Recruits Training Centre was moved from Madukkarai near Coimbatore to Wellington in February 1947.
 Nye inaugurated the Madras offices of the British Council in July–August 1948.

 In November 1947, when Sir Frederick Gentle, the Chief Justice of the Madras High Court, resigned over the Government of India order that the Chief Minister of the particular state should be consulted along with the Union Home Minister with regard to the selection of High Court judges, Nye expressed support for Gentle against political interference in appointment of judges.

 Nye presided over independence day celebrations in Madras city.
 On 15 August 1947, Nye was sworn in by Chief Justice Gentle as the first Governor of Madras in the Dominion of India while O.P.
 Ramaswami Reddiar was sworn in as Premier.
 Nye unfurled the Indian tricolour at the Island Grounds.

 Following his term in Madras, Nye was appointed the UK's High Commissioner to India, in which post he served from 1948 to 1952.
 He then served as the UK's High Commissioner to Canada from 1952 to 1956.

 Family

 In 1939, Nye married divorcee Una Sheila Colleen, daughter of Sir Harry Hugh Sidney Knox.
-The couple had one daughter.
+The couple had one daughter, Harriet.

 In the 1960s and 1970s, Lady Nye was a member of Wiltshire County Council and was a member of its Education Committee.